 “I hear babies cry, I watch them grow, they’ll learn much more than I’ll ever know and I say to myself What a Wonderful World”.
-These beautiful words from the song “Over the Rainbow/Wonderful World” by Israel Kamakawiwo’ole make me think that If parents, teachers or anyone who has any influence on children read “Empathy Deficit Disorder” the world would be MORE wonderful for future generations.
+These beautiful words from the song “Over the Rainbow/Wonderful World” by Israel Kamakawiwo’ole make me think that If parents, teachers or anyone who has any influence on children read “Currency of Empathy” the world would be MORE wonderful for future generations.
 Although it’s not too late for us seniors to be inspired by this book also.

 Be ready to be fully engaged.

 “Simply essential and sincere; fully engaged out of the gate.
 I’ve purchased the book for two national leadership consultants I know, and I believe it’s a must read for anyone and everyone in the field of professional and personal coaching.”

 Upending the leadership pyramid